jborgers/sonar-pmd/README.md

 Sonar-PMD is a plugin that provides coding rules from [PMD](https://pmd.github.io/) for use in SonarQube.

 Starting April 2022, the project has found a new home.
-We, [jborgers](https://github.com/jborgers) and [stokpop](https://github.com/stokpop), aim to provide an active and well-maintained sonar-pmd plugin.
+We, [jborgers](https://github.com/jborgers) and [stokpop](https://github.com/stokpop), aim to provide an active project and well-maintained sonar-pmd plugin.
 It is now sponsored by [Rabobank](https://www.rabobank.com/).

 For a list of all rules and their status, see: [RULES.md](https://github.com/jborgers/sonar-pmd/blob/master/docs/RULES.md)